 Combined Europe, Asia, and other markets.
 We market our products in most major countries in combined Europe, Asia and other markets.
-We have wholly-owned subsidiaries in Australia, Austria, China, Czech Republic, Denmark, Finland, France, Germany, India, Ireland, Japan, Korea, Netherlands, New Zealand, Norway, Poland, Sweden, Switzerland, Taiwan, Thailand, and the United Kingdom.
+We have wholly owned subsidiaries in Australia, Austria, China, Czech Republic, Denmark, Finland, France, Germany, India, Ireland, Japan, Korea, Netherlands, New Zealand, Norway, Poland, Sweden, Switzerland, Taiwan, Thailand, and the United Kingdom.
 We use a combination of our direct sales force and independent distributors to sell our products in combined Europe, Asia and other markets.
 We select independent distributors in each country based on their knowledge of respiratory medicine and a commitment to sleep apnea therapy.
-In countries where we sell our products direct, a local senior manager is responsible for direct national sales.
-In many countries we sell our products to home healthcare dealers or hospitals who then sell the products to the patients.
+In countries where we sell our products to the patients.
 In Germany, Australia, New Zealand, and South Korea, we also operate home healthcare business models, in which we provide products and services directly to patients.